 The Diversity, Equity, and Inclusion Council (DivE-In) will strengthen relationships, skills, and analysis to promote constructive change within DUL.
 The Council will propose library-wide goals, devise strategies, make recommendations, and support education and training initiatives that address diversity, equity, and inclusion issues.
 Acknowledging that these issues are ever-evolving and that DUL are part of a much larger community, the Council will evaluate the Libraries’ strengths and challenges in these areas with the intention to further enhance diversity, equity, and inclusion.
 To be successful, this work must be collaborative and engage many different aspects and groups within DUL, demonstrating transparency.
 Recognizing that diversity initiatives must be embedded within the culture and practices of the Libraries to be truly transformational, the Diversity, Equity and Inclusion Council will work in concert with the Executive Group, Library Human Resources, and appropriate departments and committees to meet its goals.

-- Tim McGeary, Associate University Librarian for Digital Strategies and Technology (Co-chair)
+- Tim McGeary, Associate University Librarian for Digital Strategies and Technology (2021-2023), Chair

 To advance the work towards being an anti-racist library, DivE-In will focus on inclusion this year (2021-2022).
 We hope to foster an inclusive community by prioritizing actions, events, and educational opportunities that center belonging and respect.
 We will call on all staff to respect and appreciate the backgrounds, experiences, work, and contributions of every individual and to demonstrate that everyone belongs in Duke University Libraries.

 Duke University Libraries created mandatory Bystander Interventions workshops.
 These are highly interactive virtual workshops with polls, DUL-specific case studies and DUL-specific scripted role plays, in which we learned and practiced how to: